red-gate/ks/ks5/ks5.md

     config.config[config_name].init_app(app)
     ```

-    The config object comest from `./server/config.py` config module.
+    The config object comes from `./server/config.py` config module.
 Where we define two environments, a development and a testing environment.

     ```python
     'ks5 config'